Quantum state spectrum and field theory of D$0$-brane: D -brane in spinor moving frame formulation. Classical mechanics and quantization

-Notice that, as $ {\rm x}^0$ enters the Lagrangian form under the total derivative only, it can be actually omitted from the action and $ {\rm x}^0$ can be omitted from the configuration space of the model.
-This actually implies that one can also speak about automatical gauge fixing of the reparametrization symmetry by passing to the analytical basis.
-We, however, prefer to keep the total derivative term $md {\rm x}^0$ in the Lagrangian form since this simplifies spacetime interpretation of the field theory resulted from the D$0$-brane quantization.
+Furthermore, since entering the Lagrangian form under total derivative only, the coordinate function $ {\rm x}^0$ can actually be omitted from the action and from the configuration space of the model.
+After that, one can also speak about automatic gauge fixing of the reparametrization symmetry by passing to the analytical basis.
+We, however, prefer to keep the total derivative term $m \text{d} {\rm x}^0$ in the Lagrangian form since this simplifies spacetime interpretation of the field theory resulted from the D$0$-brane quantization.